 Funding Information for Students

 There are three types of funding available: LASURI, Kaufman, and Thelander.
-All are considered awards that may impact the type or amount of aid a student is eligible to receive.
-If you receive financial aid, please consult with the Office of Student Financial Aid for information on how the award will be integrated into your existing package.
+All are considered awards that may impact the type or amount of financial aid a student is eligible to receive.
+We provide award information to Financial Aid so that LASURI may be factored into award letters distributed during the summer.
+We encourage you to check the aid letter you received for details, and speak with the Office of Financial Aid if you have questions about how this may impact you.
 LASURI staff will not be able to answer questions related to aid; please direct all inquiries to your Financial Aid Counselor.

-Payments will be made at the beginning of each semester, pending confirmation of full-time enrollment and satisfactory progress, as determined by the faculty mentor.
-Be aware that payment transfer process can take a couple of weeks.
+Each semester’s award will be disbursed after the term’s add/drop deadline so that full-time enrollment can be verified.
+Be aware that the payment transfer process is contingent on confirmation of satisfactory progress from the faculty mentor and can take a couple of weeks.
 Please do not ask LASURI about the status of your payment until after the fourth week of the term.

 Faculty mentor funds will be distributed around the same time the first payment is made to the student.